-- the interpreter configuration file, which is call dyalog.config - the session log, which by default is called default.dlf - the user command cache file, which by default is called UserCommand20.cache - the file containing the SALT settings which is called SALT.settings
+- the user configuration files dyalog.dcfg and dyalog.<version-specific>.dcfg, where the version-specific information comprises the version number, edition and width.
+For example, a 64-bit Unicode edition of Dyalog version 18.0 will be identified as 180U64.
+The names/locations of these files should not be changed. - the session log, which by default is called default.dlf - the user command cache file, which by default is called UserCommand20.cache - the file containing the SALT settings which is called SALT.settings